What is Camelina Oil?

 Why are Omega-3 fatty acids important for horses?

 It has been proven that Omega-3 fatty acids help support a horse’s immune system and reduce inflammation throughout the body.
 This property greatly helps a horse suffering from stiffness or arthritis.
 Studies have shown that feeding Omega-3 can prevent and heal damage to nerve cells.
-Omega-3s anti-inflammatory properties help serotonin receptors become more active, clearing pathways in the brain.
-Because serotonin affects the mood; the lower the levels of serotonin are, the more anxious or nervous a horse can be.
+Omega-3 can also lessen inflammation in the serotonin pathways in the brain, allowing for more serotonin receptors to be activated.
+Serotonin affects the mood; the lower the levels of serotonin are, the more anxious or nervous a horse can be.

 Balancing a horse’s diet with Omega-3 fatty acids could lead to a horse with a more stable and consistent mood.
 Omega-3 can also help improve digestive health, enhance fertility, and improve coat condition.
 In addition, horses with skin sensitivity and allergies have greatly benefited from regular Omega-3 supplementation.
 ExcelEQ ProElite™ has a 4:1 Omega-3 to Omega-6 ratio, the highest available plant based Omega ratio on the market.